juanborgesv/100-Days-Of-Android-Development/log.md

 **Today's Progress:** I have not finished the project, I had some problems loading the Url request in the web browser using Chrome and Safari, so I practice the Uri and Uri.Builder to build the desired Query Url.
 Then I started the last course of Android Basics called Data Storage, learned how process data in a database using SQLite through the Terminal, create a table, how it is structured, how to insert, read, update and delete data.

 **Thoughts:** It is really important to know how to handle persistant data from your apps, because all this time every app that I have done uses data that lasts as long as the activity does, I picked an old project, the BasketBall App that I did a while ago and when the device is rotated the data it is lost.
 So little things like this can affect your app a lot and it is an essential to be prepared to handle this challenges.

+## Day 51: September 6, 2018
+**Today's Progress:** The News App project is almost done, the app is fetching the data correctly and it updates the ListView as expected, I struggled because there was an Error trying to do the connection because I was casting Http to HttpsUrlConnection, it did not happen in the class project (Quake Report App) because it was Https to Https.

+**Thoughts:** Happy to encounter some errors that I will maybe face in the future, I did not debug the program as it should be (Debug Run), Did it printing logs.